Epic55/go_bank_app/readme.md

 #WHAT NEED TO DO:
-- convert/transfer to another account in another currency

 - history of transfers
 - authentication
 - add grpc
+- use mutex to block accounts during withdraw

 DONE: